|

 Town

-Football Club, "Proud to be The Dabbers" (right).
+Football Club, "Proud to

-A press release about the book,
+A press release when the book

 Premier League club since it was founded in 1884. (‘Town’